Kristina01111000/Tetris/README.md

 - change the colors

-- make arrow keys work for up (rotate)
+- make arrow key work for up (rotate)

 - remove whole rows when full